 As previously mentioned, public EV charging refers to EV charging stations that are available to all EV drivers and located in publicly accessible locations, such as commercial locations or along highway corridors.
-In Q2, the number of public EVSE ports in the Station Locator increased by 5,807, bringing the total number of public EVSE ports in the Station Locator to 147,714 and representing a 4.1% increase since Q1 2023.
-The following sections break down the growth of public EVSE ports by charging level, network, region, and state.
+Q3 2023 saw an increase of 12,426 public EVSE ports, bringing the total count of public EVSE ports in the Station Locator to 160,111.
+This expansion represents an 8.4% increase in public EVSE ports since Q2 2023.
+The following sections break down the growth of public EVSE ports by charging level, network, region, state, housing density, and disadvantaged community designation.